cse403-fitquest/fitquest/documentation/devDoc.md

 5. Commit the Test File:

-    - Checkout to a new branch from the main branch (with latest chanegs) with an appropriate prefix (eg. fix/, feat/, refactor/, test/)
+    - Checkout to a new branch from the `develop` branch (with latest changes) with an appropriate prefix (eg. fix/, feat/, refactor/, test/)
     - Add and commit changes to your new brench
     - Create a pull request and request to be reviewed by one of the other developers